frickles/50projects-50days/00_project_starter/README.md

-##PROJECT STARTER TEMPLATE
+# PROJECT STARTER TEMPLATE

-To Make it easier to setup the projects in this list
+To Make it easier to setup the projects in this list.